uswds/uswds/README.md

 ### Install with NPM

-If you have `node` installed on your machine, you can use `npm` to install the Web Design Standards.
+If you have `node` installed on your machine, you can use `npm` to install the Draft Web Design Standards.

 ```shell
 cd path/to/project-using-npm
 npm install --save uswds
 ```

-This will add the Web Design Standards as a dependency for your project and save it to your `package.json` file.
+This will add the Draft Web Design Standards as a dependency for your project and save it to your `package.json` file.
 The package will be installed in `node_modules` under `uswds`.
 The CSS file(s) are generated on the `npm-prepublish` hook and can found in the following directory: `./node_modules/uswds/assets/css`.